 - 76. b. to give advice and make recommendations regarding issues which both the SFMTA and the Union agree to submit to the Joint Labor Management Committee; - 77.
-The parties agree that SFMTA hiring, position restoration, and succession/attrition planning will be a priority subject of discussion with the JLMC meetings.
 The parties agree that the policies and procedures concerning protective footwear and prescription safety glasses, including frequency and voucher amounts will be a priority subject of discussion during the JLMC meetings for FY 2012-2013. - 78.
-The Joint Labor Management Committee shall meet as needed.
-Furthermore, the parties agree that the Committee is specifically empowered to establish such sub-committees as may be needed to consider and recommend solutions to workplace issues and concerns.
 The Joint Labor Management Committee shall meet as needed.
 Furthermore, the parties agree that the Committee is specifically empowered to establish such subcommittees as may be needed to consider and recommend solutions to workplace issues and concerns.